 2. What are the best DIY Drinking Games?

-You don’t have to spend much to buy your board games and make your own DIY drinking game!
+Tight budget?
+No problem - there are plenty of DIY drinking games out there.
 Here are two of the easiest and best DIY drinking games that will surely elevate the level of experience of your normal hangouts:

 3. Where can I find drinking board games online?